-- Current Rates due to increase to 20% (LTCG) and 39.6% (ordinary income) in 2013. - Itemized deductions "phase down" to return in 2013, making effective rates even higher. - Will special 25% rate for 1250 Gain be increased?
-No proposal ....
-Yet. - Note: Installment sales prior to 2013.
-Could "elect out" (453(d)).
-For older deals, could take action to accelerate deferred gains under 453B. - \$5 million (\$5.12 million in 2012) estate and gift (and GST) exemption through 2012.
-Estate and gift tax changes not expected to include repeal (in whole or in part) of stepped up basis at death.
-Annual exclusion (per donee, per year) increases from \$13,000 to \$14,000 in 2013. - Codification of "Economic Substance."
-A transaction must have both "objective economic substance" and a business purpose.
-A 40% penalty would be imposed; 20% if adequate disclosure. - Health Care Act Effective 2013, Medicare Tax increases from 2.9% to 3.8% for wages over \$200,000 and this increased .9% is not deductible by self employed.
+- Phase down of itemized deductions makes effective tax rate higher. - Health Care Act Effective 2013, Medicare Tax increases from 2.9% to 3.8% for wages over \$200,000 and this increased .9% is not deductible by self employed.
 In addition, "Unearned Income Medicare Contribution Tax" on "investment income" 3.8% of lesser of net investment income or excess of AGI over \$250,000 (for married individuals).
 Investment income includes rents and gains from sales unless attributable to ordinary course of trade or business Income from a passive activity trade or business is not counted as a trade or business.